Bernadette Artharee-Scott was born in Portland, Oregon on May 24, 1952, the oldest child and only daughter of Henry D. and Bernice Scott.

 She was preceded in death by her parents, Henry and Bernice Scott, as well as her brother Jerome Scott.
 She leaves to mourn her, brothers, Robert and Doug Scott; ex-husband, Baruti Artharee; her son, Hasan and his wife Celeste; grandsons, Isaac, Khaled, Kareem and Emil; aunts, Ethel Love and Shirley McCoy; and a host of cousins, nieces, nephews, in-laws and friends.

-To send flowers to Bernadette's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bernadette Artharee-Scott, please visit our floral store.